-For as long as I can remember, my mom would be sitting on the kitchen stool with a tea towel draped over one shoulder, talking on the phone with her friends,…..as a child, I would plead with her to get off her call, sometimes hours would pass.
+I can remember my mom and her phone calls, sitting on an old kitchen stool, tea towel draped over one shoulder and talking on with her friends.
+As a child, I would plead with her to get off her call, which would sometimes last for hours.
 My mother didn’t drive, so the phone was her link to the outside world.
-She would be 62 when she finally did get her driver’s license.
-Friends would always drop by, “just in the neighbourhood” my mom, scrambling to the deep freeze to pull out a zucchini loaf or next best thing, banana bread.
+She was 62 when she finally did get her driver’s license.
+Friends would always drop by, “just in the neighbourhood”, my mom would scramble to the deep freeze, pulling out a zucchini loaf or the next best thing, banana bread.
 Visits would last for hours and sometimes into the evening.
-Is it just a coincidence that I too would surround myself with friends, spending hours on the phone as I got older?
-I didn’t have any siblings, and so without my mother having to say, go make friends, it happened through osmosis, I instinctually knew that my friends were my other family.
-And like my mother, we both share a bond between our friends.
+Is it just a coincidence that I, too, would surround myself with friends, spending hours on the phone as I got older?
+I didn’t have any siblings, and so without my mother having to say, make friends, it happened through osmosis.
+I instinctually knew my friends were an extension of my family.
+Like my mother, we both share a bond with our friends.

 There’s a great phrase, “a reason, a season, a lifetime” referring to friendships.
-It’s true, I’m sure we can all peg certain friendships into any of one these categories.
-Edna has had years of” lifetime” friends, a lot of them have passed away but, she still remembers “those days” like they were yesterday.
+I love this and I’m sure we can all relate this to certain friendships.
+Edna has had years of” lifetime” friendships, a lot of them have passed away but, she still remembers those days like they were yesterday.
 I myself have been fortunate to have several “lifetime” friends, and the list continues to grow.
-I know for certain, my “lifetime” friends, will have my back, fight for me, give me a shoulder to cry on and tell me how it really is……
+I know for certain, my “lifetime” friends, will have my back, fight for me, give me a shoulder to cry on and tell me how it really is.

 As for my mom, Edna, also my “lifetime” friend, she has taught me to embrace, enjoy, be tolerant and surround myself with these “special” friends.
 Cherish today, remember yesterdays, tomorrow comes quickly and old age hits you fast.